wearefuturegov/beacon/README.md

 It deals in:

 - 👩‍💻 **people in need**, who might be added by contact centre staff
-- ✅ **tasks/needs**, which can be created under a person in need, given a need type and claimed by users
+- ✅ **needs**, which can be created under a person in need, given a need type and claimed by users
 - 👩‍🔬 **users**, invited by email address whitelisting

 It's a rails app backed by a postgresql database.